Get informed on CURRENT regulations.

 – What is the guaranteed uptime of the servers my business infrastructure is on?

 Automatic delivery management for your cannabis delivery service can make a world of difference in the way that you process orders.
-Automatic dispatching cannabis software such as Tookan give you the ability to turn your delivery service into an uber-style business model.
-With features such as two-way communication between consumer and driver and live GPS tracking available on any wireless device, Tookan effectively establishes a new-standard level of transparency with your customers and the Bureau of Cannabis Control.
+Automatic dispatching cannabis software like WebJoint, gives you the ability to turn your delivery service into an uber-style business model.
+With features such as two-way communication between consumer and driver and live GPS tracking available on any wireless device, we effectively establish a new-standard level of transparency with your customers and the Bureau of Cannabis Control.

 Proper establishment of your business infrastructure includes choosing a point-of-sale to process orders as they come in.
 Point-of-sale systems should be able to do more than just that and go right into managing inventory, processing payments, providing live METRC reporting, and automating delivery dispatch.
 WebJoint is the only point-of-sale for cannabis delivery services that offers an all-in-one suite and can send delivery service clients sales.